rv3r/Scarpet-scripts/programs/README.md

 If the output seems off(especially much lower than expected), use `/volume logdata` to drop the relevant data in a text file.

 ### World Manipulation
 These require you to select a set of faces in one plane(x-y,y-z,z-x).
 Failure to do so results in an error being thrown.
+This will use blocks from a survival player's inventory, but it will only replace air and liquids and will only set empty containers.

 `/volume fill all <block>` - fills every face with the block of your choice